TymanWasTaken/cascade/docs/commands.md

 # Commands

-Every command is in a seperate file, in the `commands` directory (or a different one specified in your CascadeCommandHandlerOptions)
+Every command is in a seperate file, located in the `commands` directory, or a different one, as specified in your CascadeCommandHandlerOptions.

-To create a new command, make a new file called whatever you want in your commands directory.
+To create a new command, make a new file in your commands directory.
+It can have any name, as long as the extension is `.ts`.

 In this file, create an new class extending `CascadeCommand` and make it the default export.
 ```ts